MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Range.md

 Gets the current value of the range.

-Returns: current value of the range.

     method gtk_range_get_value ( --> Num  )

 [[gtk_] range_] set_show_fill_level
 -----------------------------------

 Sets whether a graphical fill level is show on the trough.
 See `gtk_range_set_fill_level()` for a general description of the fill level concept.

-Since: 2.12

     method gtk_range_set_show_fill_level ( Int $show_fill_level )